RoloEdits/scrapetoon/README.md

 If you want to contribute, first of all, thank you, communities can only grow with effort.
 Small projects like these, for niches like Webtoons, really goes a long way in adding some depth and quality.

 Contributing are pretty simple.
 For all instances, open a branch with a name that signifies the hopeful contribution, and then make whatever change you wanted, then begin the pull request process.
-And please squash the commits to just one on merge.

 ## Rust